kostyfisik/Hexagonal-Architecture-Login-Demo/README.md

 ## Testing

 The unit tests in [AuthUsecase.test.ts](file:///Users/tig/coding/qoder-proj/AuthUsecase.test.ts) verify that:
-- User ID is saved to localStorage on successful authentication
+- User ID is saved to storage on successful authentication
 - User ID is not saved on failed authentication
-- User ID is removed from localStorage on logout
+- User ID is removed from storage on logout
-- Current user ID can be retrieved from localStorage
+- Current user ID can be retrieved from storage

 All backend calls are mocked, and the OAuth redirect flow is simulated.